ncredinburgh/JavaForSmallTeams/specifics/700_beware_casts_and_generics_warnings.md

 The expression of type List needs unchecked conversion to conform to List<String>
 ```

-Make sure that all such warnings should be addressed, either by imposing a zero compiler warnings policy or by configuring the compiler to treat them as errors.
+Make sure that all such warnings are addressed, either by imposing a zero compiler warnings policy or by configuring the compiler to treat them as errors.

 In this case, removing both the cast and the warning is straight forward: